 Hartford Hospital is a non-profit, 867-bed hospital which treats approximately 40,000 inpatients in addition to an outpatient visit volume of 95,000.
 It has a major affiliation with the University of Connecticut Health Center in undergraduate and graduate medical education.
 It conducts 28 clinical educational programs for third and fourth year medical students and 42 programs in graduate medical education at the residency and fellowship levels.
 Full and part-time medical staff support the hospital’s educational programs where commitment to research and education is inseparable from the hospital’s role in patient care.

-- Pre-medical college student completing their junior or senior year by May
+- Pre-medical college student completing their junior year by May, 2016

 - College grades (GPA 3.5 or higher)

 - Participation in leadership/service activities at school and in the community, as well as interests conveyed to the interviewer at the time of the scheduled interview

 Sixteen positions are awarded annually to qualified pre-medical students who will have completed their junior year of college in the spring.
 The award for the ten-week Program is $2,200.

 Parking and dormitory housing is provided as needed.

 Program Director, Summer Student Pre-Med & Research Program

 80 Seymour Street

 Hartford, CT 06102-5037

 Applications are now being accepted for the 2016 Summer Student Pre-Med & Research Program.
 Applicants must be pre-med students (who are U.S. citizens or permanent residents) completing their junior year of college as of May, 2016.
 The deadline for the receipt of completed applications is February 5, 2016.
 The dates of the 10-week research program are June 6 through August 12, 2016.